AbdullahZezoo/test/README.md

                                             https://www.phptravels.net/login

 Requirements:-
-  First, you should change the filePath in function takeScreenShot for path of screenShot.
+  First, you should change the filePath in function takeScreenShot for path of screenShot and you can see reports on build/test/results/tester/TestNG tests.html

 Discrption